OleksandrBesan/postgresql-howto/docs/Administration/Install drive Ubuntu and Tablespace Postgresql.md

-# Installing ned drive Ubuntu and automount on load
+# Installing new drive Ubuntu and automount on load
 ## 1. Create the dir for mount
 ```bash
 sudo mkdir data